 Cassie is understandably terrified.
 Brad talks about how his dad brought him the panther from a hunting trip last year, and her name is Alice, say hello!
 There’s some confusion as Brad thinks about both Alices.
 Cassie says she wants to go home, and Brad remembers how human!Alice said something similar before she died.
 The voices in his head start up again and he begins raging and screaming.
 Cassie takes this opportunity to run for it, and she’s nearly got away, but the panther catches up to her and knocks her down.
 Brad says he thought Cassie was different, but No, she’s just like all the rest; so he’s decided to kill her.
 (Who “the rest” are isn’t specified.)
 He ties her up and stashes her in the boot of his car.

 Brad drives Cassie to a clifftop and frees her.
 He plans to throw her off the cliff and tell everyone she fell.
 They’ll believe him because he’s the most popular guy in school!
 (And pays off local law enforcement.)
 But Cassie kicks him and tries to fight back.
 During the struggle, Brad calls her Alice.
 Cassie realises he’s talking about the human Alice, who disappeared.
 Brad gets her over the cliff, and she’s hanging on by her fingertips, just as Jake conveniently shows up to save her.
-Cassie throws a rock at Brad, and he jumps into his car to dodge the blow.
+Cassie throws a rock at Brad, and he jumps into his car to evade the blow.
 Somehow he accidentally hits the gear stick and his car accelerates forwards and careers off the cliff.
 This is the most convoluted thing they could possibly have had him do.
 Why couldn’t he just trip over the edge?
 Why get into his car to avoid the rock?
 Couldn’t he, I dunno, dodge?!

 Cassie cries about how she killed Brad.
 Jake tells her not to feel bad; she only did it because Brad was going to kill her.
 Cassie insists they go down to the bottom of the cliff and check that Brad’s really dead.
 Jake is reluctant, because it’s a private road and pretty dangerous in the dark; but they go anyway.
 Brad’s car is completely crushed and they decide he could never have survived.
 Jake says “I always wanted to spend prom night with you, Cassie, but not like this.”
 Keep your gross fantasies to yourself, stalker boy.